logo

 Ultimately, the decision between buying a cheap old house without a mortgage and a half-million dollar house with a mortgage depends on your financial situation, preferences, and long-term goals.
 Consider factors such as affordability, maintenance, amenities, and potential appreciation before making a choice that aligns with your needs and priorities.

-We cherry pick the most beautiful old houses for sale for under $100K and share them with you.
+The most beautiful old houses for sale for under $100K sent directly to your inbox 3X weekly.

-Enter your email below to receive our FREE
+Over 186,000 subscribers.
+Enter your email below to receive FREE weekly notifications !

 SUBSCRIBE